HripsimeABYS/Convertisor_NIfTI2Dicom/README.md

 # Installation
-Install the packages in the requirements files `pip install library`
+Install the packages in the requirements files `pip install -r requirements.txt`

 ---